roosterMAP/rmKit-docs/docs/source/layers.rst

 * Toggling the ``Area Weights`` button will weigh generated Split Normals based on the surface area of neighboring faces.

-So what faces get added to selection sets?
+So, what faces get added to selection sets?
-First lets define the problem: We want to make sure that edges and corners (even sharp ones) are slightly rounded.
+First let’s define the problem: We want to make sure that edges and corners (even sharp ones) are slightly rounded.
 We also want smooth contiguous surfaces to have defined boundaries and the area between boundaries to have a nice transition.
-Thus we assign each boundary to the same selection set and exclude a trim of faces between each boundary (or loop of sharp edges).
+Thus, we assign each boundary to the same selection set and exclude a trim of faces between each boundary (or loop of sharp edges).
 When we compute the Split Normals by pressing ``Apply`` or ``ALL`` the result will be smooth shading within surfaces and a nice transition between each surface.
 We can refine the shading of each surface by giving some faces membership to the other selection set.
 The video below demonstrates some simple and more complex cases: